The Late Late Show (Irish talk show): Set design under Kenny

-RTÉ launched the last revamp while Kenny was the host on Friday 7 September 2007 – involving a new set but retaining the title sequence in use since 2003.
-Designed by Darragh Treacy of RTÉ Production Design, that set consisted of metal, timber and polycarbonate, with carpet as a floor covering; it made for a more complex and layered background than the previous arrangement, and was heavily dependent on saturated lighting and modern construction materials.
+RTÉ launched the last revamp while Kenny was the host on Friday 7 September 2007, introducing a new set but retaining the title sequence in use since 2003.
+Designed by Darragh Treacy of RTÉ Production Design, that set consisted of metal, timber and polycarbonate, with carpet as a floor covering; it made for a more complex and layered background than the previous arrangement and was heavily dependent on saturated lighting and modern construction materials.
 According to Treacy: "I wanted something contemporary that would be architectural and structural, [for example] the horizontal lines and boxes that you see running throughout the set. [...]
 The back wall of the [chat area] has textured panels which just take the light beautifully and give a great three-dimensional effect.
 Then the polycarbonate boxes sit in front of that.
 The fins – the large timber sections – to the left of the chat area are replicated in the entertainment area as well, and are large pieces of timber with a paint finish that take the light."